12 Father’s Day marketing examples to inspire your next campaign

 The only thing better than a perfect gift for Dad is a free perfect gift for Dad.

-That’s exactly what Match, a home decor company that specializes in Italian pewter, offers their subscribers: a free paring knife with the purchase of a set of handmade Italian knives.
-Who doesn’t need a paring knife, or to have an extra on hand?
+That’s exactly what Match, a pewter cutlery brand, offers their subscribers: a free paring knife with the purchase of a set of handmade Italian knives.
+Who doesn’t need a paring knife, or want to have an extra on hand?

-The copy highlights that this is the first time Match has ever included a free gift, marking the occasion as special, and likely making the subscriber glad they signed up to get emails.
+The copy highlights that this is the first time Match has ever included a free gift, marking the occasion as special—and likely making the subscriber glad they signed up for emails.

 Subject line: 📦 Let’s take a load off with FREE express shipping.